surifirstpin/biplus_documentation/docs/model01.md

 -   **join** the view name to be joined with the primary view.
 -   **join_type**  the method of joining two views.
 Either left or right is similar to “**Join**” functionality.
--   **join_on**  the specific criteria of joining to views with a relation among relevant fields.
+-   **join_on**  the specific criteria of joining the views with a relation among relevant fields.

 ```
 {